 The Brazilian government’s militarized efforts to clean up Rio de Janeiro’s notoriously dangerous favelas is giving hope to some people living there, while others question the violent tactics and the whether it will make a difference.
-We provide counterpoint to Joshua Hammer’s recent investigation.
+We provide counterpoint to Joshua Hammer’s 2014 investigation.

 A Look Into Brazil’s Makeover of Rio’s Slums

 Rodrigo Neves remembers the bad old days in Rocinha, the largest favela, or slum, in Rio de Janeiro.
 A baby-faced 27-year-old with a linebacker’s build and close-cropped black hair, Rodrigo grew up dirt poor and fatherless in a tenement in Valão, one of the favela’s most dangerous neighborhoods.
 Drug-trafficking gangs controlled the turf, and police rarely entered out of fear they could be ambushed in the alleys.
 “Many classmates and friends died of overdoses or in drug violence,” he told me, sitting in the front cubicle of the Instituto Wark Roc-inha, the tiny art gallery and teaching workshop he runs, tucked on a grimy alley in the heart of the favela.
 Rodrigo’s pen-and-ink portraits of Brazilian celebrities, including former President Luiz Inácio Lula da Silva—whom Rodrigo met during the president’s visit to the slum in 2010— and the singer-songwriter Gilberto Gil, adorn the walls.
 Rodrigo might have become a casualty of the drug culture himself, he said, if he hadn’t discovered a talent for drawing.